semaphoreci/docs/docs/account-management/billing-faq.md

 # Billing FAQ

-## Can I try out Semaphore without giving my credit card info?

-You can try out Semaphore by creating a new **trial** organization.
-The trial period lasts for 14 days.
-During the trial period, you can use all features available on the [Startup plan](/account-management/startup-plan/).

-Once you add the credit card, your organization will be on a Startup plan.

-After your trial expires your pipelines will be blocked until you add your credit card info.

-If you need more time for testing out the service or you want to upgrade to the Scaleup plan once the trial ends, please reach out to [customersuccess@semaphoreci.com](mailto:customersuccess@semaphoreci.com).

 ## How can I track my spending?

 You can get insights about your spending, past invoices, and update your plan on the **Plans & Billing** page within the app.